 KAYAK TRIPS—Kayaking trips are taken in the shelter and safety of the coastal rivers and bays.
 Sea kayaks are a fast and efficient way to travel on the water in Maine; they offer a different experience than your traditional canoe.
 Our kayak trip typically is an overnight trip that camps either at a Chop Point property about 11 miles North of us on the river or at campsites on our property.

-Possibly returning Summer 2022 BOSTON—Tour the Birthplace of the American Revolution.
-We take a two-day trip to historic Boston.
+BOSTON—Tour the Birthplace of the American Revolution.
+We take a day trip to historic Boston.
 The trip may include: following parts of the Freedom Trail, touring historic buildings/museums/monuments, eating in the famous North End and shopping.
 This trip is geared for the more metropolitan camper.
-Never fear, there will still be some camping out in the back yard of a staff member.
 Cost $150

-Returning Summer 2022 WHITE WATER RAFTING—A three-hour drive to the head of the Kennebec River in the Forks begins a spectacular challenge of the Class IV rapids of the Gorge.
+WHITE WATER RAFTING—A three-hour drive to the head of the Kennebec River in the Forks begins a spectacular challenge of the Class IV rapids of the Gorge.
 Registered Maine guides using self-bailing rafts make this thrilling experience one to remember.
-An extra fee of $100 and a parental release form is required (You may leave the reservation number, meal choice and date of the trip blank we will fill that out before our trip).
+An extra fee of $110 and a parental release form is required (You may leave the reservation number, meal choice and date of the trip blank we will fill that out before our trip).

 We typically take a few day trips each session.
-We head to Reid State park for a day a the beach with the entire camp.
+We head to Reid State Park for a day at the beach with the entire camp.
 Other trips that we take over the course of the summer have included trips to Pemaquid Point, Camden Maine and Boothbay Harbor.
 We also take an afternoon to visit Freeport, Maine the home of LL Bean and many outlet stores.